Canadian cuisine: Indigenous

 The traditional Indigenous cuisine of Canada is based on a mixture of wild game, foraged foods, and farmed agricultural products.
-Indigenous peoples are known to have used more than five-hundred plant species for food.
-They cultivated and foraged a variety of plants, hunted a diversity of animals, and used various tools to boil, smoke/preserve and roast their food.
-Each region of Canada, with its own First Nations and Inuit peoples, utilized local resources and distinct preparation techniques for their cuisines.
+Indigenous peoples are known to gather more than five-hundred plant species for food.
+They cultivate and forage a variety of plants, hunt a diversity of animals, and use various tools to boil, smoke/preserve and roast their food.
+Each region of Canada, with its own First Nations and Inuit, utilizes local resources and distinct preparation techniques for their cuisines.

-Maple syrup was first collected and used by the aboriginal people of Eastern Canada and the north-eastern United States, and Canada remains the world's largest producer.
+Maple syrup was first collected and used by the Indigenous peoples of Eastern Canada and the north-eastern United States, and Canada remains the world's largest producer.
 Though the origin of maple syrup production is not clear, the earliest known syrups were made by repeatedly freezing the collected maple sap and removing the ice to concentrate the sugar in the remaining sap.
-Maple syrup is one of the most commonly consumed Canadian food of Aboriginal origin.
+Maple syrup is one of the most commonly consumed Canadian food of Indigenous origin.

-Dried meat products such as pânsâwân and pemmican are commonly consumed by the indigenous peoples of the plains.
+Dried meat products such as pânsâwân and pemmican are commonly consumed by the Indigenous peoples of the plains.
 In particular, the former was a predecessor for North American-style beef jerky, with the processing methods adapted for beef.

-In most of the Canadian West Coast and Pacific Northwest, Pacific salmon was an important food resource to the First Nations peoples, along with certain marine mammals.
-Salmon were consumed fresh during the spawning season, or smoked dry to create a jerky-like food that could be stored year-round.
+In most of the Canadian West Coast and Pacific Northwest, Pacific salmon is an important food resource to the First Nations peoples, along with certain marine mammals.
+Salmon are consumed fresh during the spawning season, or smoked dry to create a jerky-like food that can be stored year-round.
 The latter food is commonly known and sold as "salmon jerky".